May I have your attention please?

 We’re gonna have a problem here…..

 I am a wedding photographer who was born in South Africa, now based in New Zealand, who just happens to know quite a bit about Bob Marley and his life.
 I’ve read many books about Bob.
 Watched pretty much every single Bob documentary.
 I grew up in South Africa and have been listening to Bob Marley since the days of vinyl.
 As a kid, I was obsessed with his music.
 I can tell you every official album that was released and the track listings/song names for them too.
-Songs from Bob’s first creations with Peter Tosh and Bunny Wailer (including Bob Marley & The Wailers, The Wailing Rudeboys, The Wailing Wailers and The Teenagers).
-I can sing along to pretty much every song and I know most of the lyrics off by heart (yes weird I know, but it’s always been an obsession of mine).
-I’m familiar with every single lyric of every single Bob song released (and not just the singles and radio hits, but all of the songs on the albums).
+I know songs from Bob’s first creations with Peter Tosh and Bunny Wailer (including Bob Marley & The Wailers, The Wailing Rudeboys, The Wailing Wailers and The Teenagers).
+I can sing along to most of the songs (ones that aren’t singles or well known) and I know most of the lyrics off by heart (yes weird I know, but it’s always been an obsession of mine).
+I’m familiar with all the lyrics of all the Bob songs released (and not just the singles and radio hits, but all of the songs on the albums).
 I still have physical copies of CDs and Vinyls, collected over the years.
-Yes, a definite Bob fan here.
+A definite Bob fan here.

 But before I start sounding more and more like Donald Trump, allow me to explain why I’m telling you all of this: